Photo Studios for Hire in London

 • Reflectors – Bounce flash technique is getting more and more recognition, as it allows you to modify the lighting in many ways.
 You can either use traditional standing umbrellas or highly portable, collapsible circular reflectors with a bigger surface.
 These are able to soften the light, as well as modify its warmth.
 You can make the light cooler or warmer, using either golden or silver reflectors.

 • Softboxes – Also known as light diffusers, softboxes are commonly used in portrait photography.
-Smooth, subtle light help to reduce imperfections.
+Smooth, subtle light helps to reduce imperfections.
 Remember that the larger the softbox, the softer the light.
 The size is particularly relevant when you’re shooting wider angles, as you need to cover your entire subject or the model.
 For product photography, a smaller one can be enough.
 So when you’re choosing the right softbox, think about the effect you want to achieve.

 • Tripods - Camera stands are high on the list of must-have photo equipment.
 You’ll need them to keep your camera steady during the shoot.
 A functional aluminium tripod should be a good fit for all purposes.
 While a tripod is meant to keep your camera from moving, it should also be easy to manoeuvre.
 You’ll be moving around a lot to find the perfect angle, so make sure the camera stand can be set up and secured quickly.